 whilst Dirk was riding an event in Holland; The second photo showing

-the repair of a puncture was taken during the 13th Ibbenburen
+Fred van den Burgh repairing a puncture during the 13th Ibbenburen

 veteran rally in Germany in 1993.

 fed up with the Givaudan and what it had cost him, so I was told that a